Legal Profession Admission Board

 • Completed International Baccalaureate Examination

-Must have achieved a result of at least 30 points meet the English mark requirements.
+Must have achieved a result of at least 30 points and meet the English mark requirements.

-For specific information on the English levels required please see full list on the LPAB website here.
+For specific information on the English levels required please see full list here.

 • Holding a university or TAFE college Diploma, Advanced Diploma or Associate Diploma;